tmprk/tic-tac-toe/README.md

 # Tic Tac To

-This is the second project of the Javascript curriculum in Full Stack Javascript.
+A responsive Tic-Tac-Toe game, part of the Javascript curriculum in Full Stack Javascript.

 ## Things to note